 All Players available for the game will bat in continuous order.
-Each player on the team must play a minimum of three innings per game (only two innings are required in a shortened game).
+Each player on the team must play a minimum of four (4) innings per game (only two innings are required in a shortened game).
 If a player does not complete minimum play, that player must then start the next scheduled game, fulfill the playing obligation from the last game and at least the minimum play for the current game before being taken out.
 Violation of the minimum play rules will result in a warning, then a possible suspension of the manager by the League’s Board of Directors.

 The home team will occupy the 3rd base dugout and will be responsible for making sure the bases are out and returned after weekday games and the last game on Saturday.

 Please refer to pitch count rules page: here